Kline Academy 16-Year Anniversary

 Types of work in the exhibit:

-Classical Paintings ranging from master copies, to still lifes, personal projects, and more!
+Classical Paintings ranging from master copies, to still lifes, and personal projects

-Drawings from observation including casts, still lifes, master copies, and more!
+Drawings from observation including casts, still lifes, and master copies

 Don't Miss It!